-Instructions to the editor: please make the following changes to P84L19 in the subclause 11.21.20.3.2 Monostatic and coordinated monostatic in D0.31 as shown below:
+Instructions to the editor: please make the following changes to P123L584 in the subclause 11.55.3.4 DMG measurement setup in D0.4 as shown below:

 The sensing initiator shall set the beam list in the Tx Beam List subelement to the list of beams that are used by the transmitter during the measurement and the beam list in the Rx Beam List subelement to the lists of beams that are used by the receiver during the measurement(#333).
 Each beam index in the TX Beam List and RX Beam List is an index into the list of beams the sensing transmitter and sensing receiver published in their DMG Sensing Beam Description elements(#363) for transmit and receive, respectively.
-If the Sensing Type subfield within the DMG Sensing Measurement Setup element is set to coordinated monostatic, the RX Beam List subelement is not present(#869).
+If the Sensing Type subfield within the DMG Sensing Measurement Setup element is set to coordinated monostatic, the RX Beam List subelement is not present(#869, #365).

-In coordinated monostatic sensing, the sensing initiator may request the sensing responder(s) to transmit and receive monostatic PPDUs to specific directions by indicating the Tx/Rx beams to be used in each DMG sensing burst.
-The Num TX Beams field and the Num RX Beams field shall be equal to the number of transmit beams and receive beams that are listed in the Beam List subelements.
-The Num TX Beams field shall be set equal to the Num RX Beams field.
-The Transmit Beam Index axis represents the Beam Index used by the STA to transmit and receive the monostatic sensing PPDU and the Receive Beam Index axis will not be present.
-Each beam index in the TX Beam List is an index into the list of beams the sensing responder published in their Sensing Beam Descriptor elements for TX and RX.

 CID 449 and 52